-This procedure identifies PSH tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This procedure is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that USHS is in compliance with VAWA.
+This procedure identifies the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to participants on safety and security.
+This procedure is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD).